This checklist details everything you need to consider, do and have ready to complete the 2019 Annual Information Statement (AIS).

 Return to the ACNC website, log into the Charity Portal and follow select the option to complete your charity's 2019 AIS.

 Upon completing your charity's AIS, you can view and print a preview of your form prior to submission.
 Once you are ready to submit, press the Submit button.
-When your form is submitted you will receive an email with a PDF document listing your responses.
-You can keep this document for your records.

 1. Make sure your charity has completed previous years’ AISs before starting work on the 2019 AIS.